fjdrodrigues/rauma-social-dancing-web-app/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `frontend/` directory.
-Use the `--prod` flag for a production build. `ng build --prod`
+Use the `--configuration=production` flag for a production build. `ng build --configuration=production`

 ## Running unit tests